phodu007/CSN-212/README.md

 # CSN-212

-This repo contains solutions of assignments of course CS-212.
+This repository contains solutions of assignments of course CSN-212.